koselig/documentation/getting-started.md

 Welcome!
 This guide will help you get started with a working install of Koselig.

 First things first, it is recommended that you get yourself familiar with [Laravel](https://laravel.com/docs/5.3/installation).
-Koselig is built on top of Laravel to provide a Wordpress administration panel on the backend, Laravel knowledge is assumed throughout the documentation.
+Koselig is built on top of Laravel to provide a WordPress administration panel on the backend, Laravel knowledge is assumed throughout the documentation.